 “Preliminary research into cannabis and insomnia suggests that cannabidiol (CBD) may have therapeutic potential for the treatment of insomnia,” the researchers noted.
 “CBD may hold promise for REM sleep behavior disorder and excessive daytime sleepiness.”

-“Cannabidiol in humans—the quest for therapeutic targets,” which appeared in Pharmaceuticals in 2012, reviewed more than 30 pieces of research in this area and found, among other outcomes, that “preliminary clinical trials suggest that high-dose oral CBD (150-600 mg/d) may exert a therapeutic effect for social anxiety disorder, insomnia and epilepsy, but also that it may cause mental sedation.”
+“Cannabidiol in humans—the quest for therapeutic targets,” which appeared in Pharmaceuticals in 2012, reviewed more than 30 pieces of research in this area and found, among other outcomes, that “preliminary clinical trials suggest that high-dose oral CBD (150-600 mg/d) may exert a therapeutic effect for social anxiety disorder, insomnia, but also that it may cause mental sedation.”

 Formal research on CBD is growing rapidly—a search for “CBD” on the National Institutes of Health’s PubMed.gov generates over 6,000 results—and showing therapeutic promise for the treatment of a variety of illnesses and health conditions, including insomnia.